The four types of workers’ compensation benefits are medical, disability, rehabilitation, and death benefits for dependents.

 Any costs that result from your work-related injury should be covered through workers’ compensation.
 You should be covered until you are fully recovered and able to return to work.
 However, you will need to see the right medical provider to qualify for compensation.

-Choosing from the Provider Network
+Choosing From the Provider Network

-Under Georgia Code § 34-9-201, your employer must provide a list of “at least six physicians or professional associations or corporations of physicians” for you to choose from for medical care.
-The doctors or other providers in this network are typically contracted with the employer or insurance company to provide discounted services.
+In Georgia, your employer must provide a list of “at least six physicians or professional associations or corporations of physicians” for you to choose from for medical care.

 These providers must also be reasonably accessible to you.
 You also have the option to make one change between physicians as long as they are still covered under your employer’s policy.